devmount/SongDrive/src/docs/docs.en.md

 How precious did that grace appear
      Em     D       G
 The hour I first believed

---v3
-...
 ```

+> **TIP**
+> Try to provide a chord line for each line of text (don't skip chord lines for parts with the same chords, i.e. the second verse), as the goal is to make it as easy as possible for the song performer to play the song.

 And that's it - having this simple song syntax in mind you are now ready to add your own songs to SongDrive.

 ### Setlists

-*Setlists* provides a list of all setlists already added to SongDrive in tabular form.
-On top of the table you find the possiblity to filter the setlist list by search query (the search is performed on setlist titles) or year.
+The [Setlists](/setlists) menu item provides a list of all setlists available in SongDrive.
+A list navigation is available on top as well as the possibility to sort the list by clicking on the column headers.
+It can also be filtered in realtime by search query (setlist titles) or year.

-If you click on of the rows, the setlist and a secondary menu is shown on the left, providing the following features (you can also use the *Action* menu on the right to acces some of the features):
+Clicking on a setlist opens a preview which shows the actual list of songs and a secondary menu on the left, providing the following features:

-- *edit*: opens the edit dialog to change the setlist data
+- *Edit*: Opens the edit dialog to update the setlist data.
-- *clone*: opens the edit dialog with the current setlist data, but adds it as new setlist on save
+- *Clone*: Opens the new setlist dialog and prefills it with the current setlist data.
-- *delete*: deletes the current setlist.
-At the moment, this cannot be undone.
+- *Delete*: Deletes the current setlist.
+Currently this cannot be undone.
-- *sync*: enables presentation synchronization.
-If active, the presentation view on other browsers or devices can be synchronized with the current presentation (automatic song switching)
+- *Sync*: Enables presentation synchronization.
+If active, the presentation view on other browser tabs on this or other devices can be synchronized with the current presentation (automatic song navigation).
-- *present*: opens the setlist in presentation view, which is viewport optimized (maximized font size)
+- *Present*: Opens the setlist in presentation mode, which is viewport optimized.
+It maximizes the font size while still showing one whole song at a time to prevent the need for scrolling while playing the song.
-- *plain*: exports the setlist list in plain text format
+- *Plain*: Export the list in plain text format.
-- *markdown*: exports the setlist list in [Markdown](https://daringfireball.net/projects/markdown/)
+- *Markdown*: Export the list in [Markdown](https://daringfireball.net/projects/markdown/).
-- *slack*: exports the setlist lis formatted for [Slack](https://get.slack.help/hc/en-us/articles/202288908-Format-your-messages)
+- *Slack*: Export the list formatted for [Slack](https://get.slack.help/hc/en-us/articles/202288908-Format-your-messages).
-- *list*: exports setlist list as PDF
+- *List*: Export the list as PDF.
-- *sheets*: exports all songs contained in this setlist as single PDF (one song per page)
+- *Sheets*: Export the songsheets, all songs contained in this setlist as single PDF.

 <!--
 ### Account